Maple-Health-Group/easysurv/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* We don't expect any reverse dependency failures.
+* We patch plot_schoenfeld() to respect point_* aesthetic arguments (col, size, shape, alpha) that previously had no impact.
-* This patch is a simple fix to plot_schoenfeld() to respect point_* aesthetic arguments (col, size, shape, alpha) that previously had no impact.
+* We increment our package dependency on ggsurvfit to v1.2.0 to address updates made in ggplot2 v4.0.0.